sigmadt/Itmo-JB-Software-Design-2022/README.md

 that there are a lot of haters and doubters around you.
 They critize your music, your lifestyle, even your haircut.
 Screw this and let's blow off steam playing this game!

+**Attention!** Reduce your volume level or put on headphones – you will be surprised to hear beautiful song.

 ![cover](src/ru/itmo/sd/game/res/cover.png)

 ## Game description